scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 The other area where domain specific snippets have been provided is in molecular graphics.
 The pioneering work on a scripting wizard provided templates for use in the molecular graphics program RasMol :cite:`Horton99`.
-The conscript program provided a converter from RasMol to PyMOL :cite:`Mottarella10`.
+The conscript program provided a converter from *RasMol* to *PyMOL* :cite:`Mottarella10`.
-We also provided snippets for PyMOL, which has 100,000 users, for use in text editors :cite:`Mooers21a` and Jupyter notebooks :cite:`Mooers21b`.
+We also provided snippets for *PyMOL*, which has 100,000 users, for use in text editors :cite:`Mooers21a` and Jupyter notebooks :cite:`Mooers21b`.
 The former support tab triggers and tab stops; the latter does not.

 We have also worked out how to deploy this snippet libraries in OnDemand notebooks at High-Performance Computing centers.